jstorz/hotchocolate/website/src/docs/hotchocolate/server/index.md

 # Instrumentation

-We can profile and measure our Hot Chocolate GraphQL server by hooking into specific events in the execution.
+We can gather instrumentation data about our GraphQL server, by hooking into various events in the execution process of a GraphQL request.
+As part of instrumentation we are also covering the usage of _Apollo Tracing_.

 [Learn more about instrumentation](/docs/hotchocolate/server/instrumentation)